NewsYour Health MattersBreast Cancer

 Once thought to be an older woman's battle, the latest comprehensive report by the American Cancer Society is shedding light on a change.

-New statistics show a larger increase of 1.4% of breast cancer diagnoses in women under 50.
+New statistics show a larger increase of 1.4% in breast cancer diagnoses in women under 50.
 The increase was .7% for women 50 and older.
 The data found women in their 20s experienced around a 2.2% increase each year in diagnoses during the last decade.

 WPTV News anchor Hollani Davis spoke to Dr. Kelsey Hampton, the director of mission communications and education for the Susan G. Komen Breast Cancer Foundation.
 She said the findings should be a call to action.